-Known as the PSTR, the Port Stanley Terminal Railroad is an operating tourist railway, with lots of special events throughout the year.
+Known as the PSTR, the Port Stanley Railroad is an operating tourist railway, with lots of special events throughout the year.

 Operating on some of the tracks and roadbeds of one of Ontario's oldest railways, this train line was originally designed to reduce the traffic along the old plank road which connected Port Stanley to London, through St Thomas, Ontario.